dart-lang/samples/enhanced_enums/README.md

 This a set of samples that demonstrates the enhanced enums syntax and shows some common use cases of the feature.

-This feature was added in Dart 2.XX.
+This feature is part of Dart 2.17.
 The programs in this folder won't compile in earlier versions.

 ## Instructions